-ENTT 124 Beginning Stage Management (3)
+ENTT 124 Beginning Stage Management

-Note: Cross listed as DNCE/TA 124 Transfer acceptability: CSU; UC
+2 hours lecture - 3 hours laboratory Prerequisite: A minimum grade of 'C' in TA 100 Note: Cross listed as DNCE/TA 124 Transfer acceptability: CSU; UC

 Introduces students to the practices and techniques of Stage Management.
 Students will assist a stage manager on a project during the course of the semester.
 Regular availability on evenings and weekends is required.